Edictum

 • Unregistered tools default to SideEffect.IRREVERSIBLE (most restrictive classification)

-• Contract evaluation errors deny the tool call rather than silently allowing it
+• Rule evaluation errors block the tool call rather than silently allowing it

-• Observe mode is opt-in per-contract or per-pipeline, never the default
+• Observe mode is opt-in per-rule or per-pipeline, never the default

 Next Steps